 - Foods with a glycemic index 55 or less cause a slow spike in blood sugar levels.

 Let’s examine which one has a higher glycemic index.

 Almond milk has a lower glycemic index than skim milk although they are both considered low glycemic foods.
 Skim milk has a glycemic index between 32 and 40.
 Almond milk has a glycemic index between 25 and 30.

-This section will examine the health benefits of the nutrients provided by both milks.
+This section will examine the health benefits of the nutrients provided by both varieties.
 Each section includes the benefits of each nutrient and a breakdown of the numbers and percentages provided by each one.

 Almond Milk Health Benefits

 - Almond milk provides 52% more calcium per one cup.